 About This Recipe

-As soon as the market gets flooded with fresh and juicy red strawberries, I have to get some at home to make some of my favorite summer recipes, and this strawberry and walnut salad top that list.
+As soon as the market gets flooded with strawberries, I have to get some at home to make some of my favorite summer recipes, and this strawberry and walnut salad top that list.

-This salad is quick and easy to make.
+This salad is quick and easy to make and is super healthy too.
 The sweet, savory, and tangy flavors make this nutritious 10-minute salad apt for dinners, potlucks, and picnics.

 Be it a light summer lunch or a side dish for your weekend barbecue, this salad with strawberry and walnuts is just perfect for any occasion.
-It is so refreshing, that every bite of this strawberry salad screams “summer“.
+It is so refreshing, that every bite screams “summer“.
 It is light on the stomach and makes you feel instantly refreshed when had on a hot afternoon.

-For the Salad – This salad is prepared with walnuts, strawberries, feta cheese, baby spinach, and sliced onions.
+For the Salad – You will need fresh strawberries, toasted walnuts, feta cheese, baby spinach, and sliced onions.

-Strawberries – While selecting strawberries, see that they are fresh, red, and firm.
-If they have black or soft patches, skip them.
+While selecting strawberries, see that they are fresh, red, and firm.
+If they have black or soft patches, don’t use them.

 For the Dressing – To make a refreshing dressing, you will need fresh strawberries, extra virgin olive oil, honey, balsamic vinegar, salt, and pepper.